zhanglab/psamm/README.md

 The optional **`media`** key provides a way of defining the medium (boundary conditions) for the model.
 The medium is defined by a set of compounds that are able enter or leave the model system.
-The follow fragment is an example of the `medium.yaml` file:
+The following fragment is an example of the `medium.yaml` file:

 ``` yaml
 - compartment: e